We have your export clearance service needs covered, with offices across Europe offering you:

 Which documents are required for export customs clearance?

 Export clearance normally requires the:

-- Movement certificate (EG. Bill of Lading / CMR).
-In addition,
+- Movement certificate (EG. Bill of Lading / CMR)

 If you need advice on needed documents for export customs clearance, speak to a member of Customs Support today.
 Our export brokers process commodities of all kinds across Europe, and we will be happy to assist you with your query.